11 Ways to Score Free Stuff on Amazon — And Not Just From Product Reviews

 Let’s admit it: most of us don’t have the kind of social media following that gives us influencer status.

-But marketing departments also see the value in micro-influencers — social media users that have smaller, intensely-dedicated followings.
+But marketing departments also see the value in micro-influencers — social media users that have smaller, intensely dedicated followings.
 If you have a blog, Youtube channel or a certain number of social media followers, signing up with a company like Tomoson is one way to get free stuff from Amazon.

-Tomoson’s business model is to connect brands with influencers — if you meet the right criteria you’ll be selected for a campaign.
-You don’t necessarily need to have a huge number of followers; brands care most about someone with an audience that fits the niche of their product.
+Tomoson’s business model is to connect brands with influencers.
+If you meet the right criteria, you’ll be selected for a campaign.
+You don’t necessarily need to have a huge number of followers — brands care most about someone with an audience that fits the niche of their product.

 These reviews or mentions will be posted on your social media so you don’t need to worry about violating Amazon’s terms by receiving a free item for review — though FTC laws require you to disclose your relationship with the brand you’re posting about.
+There are other companies similar to Tomoson, and this post reviews 20 of them.

 3. Tread Carefully With Facebook Groups and Third Party Review Sites

 When searching for Amazon freebies, Facebook groups and third party review sites are a popular recommendation.
-It’s true these groups can provide vouchers or gift cards for items you’ve purchased on Amazon — usually, in exchange for a positive review — but you need to be careful.
+It’s true these groups can provide vouchers or gift cards for items you’ve purchased on Amazon — usually in exchange for a positive review — but you need to be careful.

 Many sellers on these Facebook groups and review sites aren’t reputable and are violating Amazon’s incentivized reviews policy or soliciting fake paid reviews.
 This is most risky for them but could result in your Amazon account being suspended.
-Additionally, most of the products on these sites and groups aren’t name brands and appear to be low-quality.
+The Federal Trade Commission is proposing a rule to ban fake reviews, and the UK banned buying, selling or hosting fake reviews in January.

 Free Stuff Anyone Can Get